conradoqg/naivecoin/README.md

 ## Setting up Core in a Developer Environment

-Please keep in mind this is **NOT** a final release, public and stable releases are not as complex to setup, and are only found inside the [Releases page](https://github.com/Concord-Ecosystem/Concord-Core/releases).
+Please keep in mind this is **NOT** a final release.
+Public and stable releases are not as complex to setup and are only found inside the [Releases page](https://github.com/Concord-Ecosystem/Concord-Core/releases).

 ### Windows